Battle of Leyte Gulf: Battle continues

 At 03:16, West Virginias radar picked up the surviving ships of Nishimura's force at a range of 42000 yd.
-West Virginia tracked them as they approached in the pitch black night.
+West Virginia tracked them as they approached in the pitch-black night.
 At 03:53, she fired the eight 16 in guns of her main battery at a range of 22800 yd, striking Yamashiro with her first salvo.
-She went on to fire a total of 93 shells.
+She went on to fire 93 shells.
 At 03:55, California and Tennessee joined in, firing 63 and 69 shells, respectively, from their 14 in guns.
 Radar fire control allowed these American battleships to hit targets from a distance at which the Japanese battleships, with their inferior fire control systems, could not return fire.

 History's last salvo

 The other three U.S. battleships also had difficulty as they were equipped with less advanced gunnery radar.
 Pennsylvania was unable to find a target and her guns remained silent.
-Maryland eventually succeeded in visually ranging on the splashes of the other battleships' shells, and then fired a total of 48 16 in projectiles. only fired once in the battle-line action, a full salvo of twelve 14-inch shells.
+Maryland eventually succeeded in visually ranging on the splashes of the other battleships' shells, and then fired 48 16-in projectiles. only fired once in the battle-line action, a full salvo of twelve 14-inch shells.
 This was the last salvo ever fired by a battleship against another battleship in history, closing a significant chapter in naval warfare.